When will I be deployed as an Emergency Volunteer?

 - Before you volunteer, make sure you have first helped yourselves, your household, your family, friends and neighbours.

-- Make sure to check out your volunteer rights and responsibilities, as well as this handy checklist for volunteers.
+- Make sure to check out your volunteer rights and responsibilities.

-- After a disaster, it takes disaster response agencies time to work out how to most effectively use volunteers - it can take up to 4 - 6 weeks to get placed in a volunteer opportunity (assuming an organisation is looking for someone with your skills, location and availability).
+- After a disaster, it takes disaster response agencies time to work out how to most effectively engage volunteers - it can take up to 4 - 6 weeks to get placed in a volunteer opportunity (assuming an organisation is looking for someone with your skills, location and availability).